MicrosoftDocs/IIS.Administration-docs/IIS-Administration/configuration/appsettings.json.md

 ### Format

-rules: A set of CORS rules to control how the API shares resources.
+__rules__: A set of CORS rules to control how the API shares resources.

-origin: The origin, as defined in the [CORS](https://www.w3.org/TR/cors/) specification, to allow or deny.
+__origin__: The origin, as defined in the [CORS](https://www.w3.org/TR/cors/) specification, to allow or deny.
 If the wild card character, **&ast;**, is provided as the origin, that rule will apply to all origins.

-allow: Indicates whether resources should be shared to the specified origin.
+__allow__: Indicates whether resources should be shared to the specified origin.

 The following enables CORS for [manage.iis.net](https://manage.iis.net)
 ```